 Please read the post on the “bigger picture here” if you were forwarded this link and are seeing it out of context.
 We have seen that a “group” is sharing a youtube that does not have context, sad music and images of this incident.
 We feel that context in advocacy is key to effective advocacy.
 Without context all you have is drama that stirs drama, not appropriate action.
-Thank you. https://wildhorseeducation.org/2016/07/04/conger-the-paint-mare/
+The video with an article that provides some context, would be appropriate.
+We are upset too, don’t misunderstand.
+If something happens describe the incident and offer how you engaged process. https://wildhorseeducation.org/2016/07/04/conger-the-paint-mare/

 For us the most difficult part to watch was at holding.
 WHE has the largest documentation library of wild horse removals since 2009 in the world.
 Larger than the federal government and ten times larger than other organizations.
 We are motivated to create change and are the only org to take these issues into court and beyond.
 We now have a policy, the first in history.
 The policy needs work but it exists.
 40 years of screaming and drama did not create change, appropriate action through complete understanding of the system and actual data, do.

 However our work is motivated by a soul deep love for our wild horses and wild places.
 Watching the foal offloading at temporary and the calls between the stallion and his little filly are haunting.
 The look in his face when he sees her, how he tries to touch her and the lack of recognition that he was even standing there are gut wrenching.
 The look in his face will forever be burned in our heart.